potatoqualitee/kbupdate/README.md

 ### Get-KbInstalledSoftware

+Tries its darndest to return all of the software installed on a system.
+It's intended to be a replacement for Get-Hotfix, Get-Package, Windows Update results and searching CIM for install updates and programs.

 ```powershell
 # Test to see if KB4057119 and get a bunch of info about it on server01
 Get-KbInstalledSoftware -ComputerName server01 -Pattern KB4057119